ElectronSutra/venture/pages/7-your-artifacts/7-2-plum-garden-fangs.md

 to (Essence) times.
 If you fail to attack the same target or you move away, then their Onslaught resets as usual.

+***

+### Weaver in Darkness

+> **Cost**: --; **Mins**: Essence 1
+>
+> **Type**: Permanent; **Duration**: Permanent
+>
+> **Keywords**: None
+>
+> **Prerequisites**: None

+_Tsichu's nature was to weave safe harbor in its dark tunnels.
+This same_ _trait manifests in the blades._

+You may manifest silk and thread from the Plum Garden Blades, which counts as exceptional equipment for what you choose to use it for.
+The threads are gossamer and glow softly.
+They persist indefinitely in the dark, but only persist for one full day of exposure to sunlight before they disintigrate.

+You gain +1 Parry against Disarm attempts as long as you are attuned to the Plum Garden Blades.

+**RAVENOUS** -- Once per turn, you may reflexively deal (Essence) dice of damage to a nearby trivial group, as long as you describe how you tangle, strangle, or poison them with the Plum Garden Blades.

 ## Essence 2

 ### The All-Consuming Maw